aspose-cells/Aspose.Cells-API-References/english/go-cpp/ListBox/GetAlternativeText/_index.md

 ## GetAlternativeText function

-Returns or sets the descriptive (alternative) text string of the <see cref="Shape"/> object.
+Returns or sets the descriptive (alternative) text string of the Shape object.

 ```go